ipspace/netlab/docs/labs/clab.md

 * Nokia SR OS container image requires a license; see also [vrnetlab instructions](https://containerlab.srlinux.dev/manual/vrnetlab/).
 * Follow Cisco's documentation to install the IOS XRd container, making sure the container image name matches the one _netlab_ uses (alternatively, [change the default image name](default-device-image) for the IOS XRd container).

-You can also use [vrnetlab](https://github.com/vrnetlab/vrnetlab) to build VM-in-container images for Cisco CSR 1000v, Cisco IOS on Linux (including layer-2 image), Nexus 9300v, IOS XR, Mikrotik RouterOS, Arista vEOS, Juniper vMX and vQFX, and a few other devices.
+You can also use [vrnetlab](https://github.com/vrnetlab/vrnetlab) to build VM-in-container images for Catalyst 8000v, Cisco CSR 1000v, Cisco IOSv, Cisco IOS on Linux (including layer-2 image), Nexus 9300v, IOS XR, Mikrotik RouterOS, Arista vEOS, Juniper vMX and vQFX, and a few other devices.

 ```{warning}
 * You might have to change the default loopback address pool when using _vrnetlab_ images.
 See [](clab-vrnetlab) for details.